isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 or even custom scripts are viable options, depending on the needs of the App developer.

-The EBI Cloud Portal packaging structure
+The |project_name| packaging structure
 ----------------------------------------

+The |project_name| has been designed to provide as much flexibility as possible when dealing with Apps development.
+However, some conventions need to be followed while designing your App in order for it to work properly and to take advantage of all the features we provide.

+.. _cloud-providers:

 Cloud providers
 ~~~~~~~~~~~~~~~

+The Cloud world can be, as the name says, very *cloudy*.
+However, the |project_name|
+needs to be absolutely sure of which cloud provider an application can be deployed
+to ensure it's providing the right set of configurations to the final user of your
-The Portal relies on a homogeneous labelling of Cloud Providers to
+App.
+For this reason, the |project_name| relies on a homogeneous labelling of
-match, for example, deployments with credentials and the cloud-specific
-code that must be executed each time.
-We strongly suggest following the
-labelling schema below to take full advantage of all the features the
-portal offers.
+Cloud Providers in the Apps definition as well as in the REST API and the web
+application.
+You *must* follow this convention:

 +-------------------------+--------+
 | Cloud Provider          | Label  |